 There is no better place to embark on a day of discovering Ohio City than at the West Side Market.
-The massive, landmark public market dates to 1912 and is the oldest (and best!) market in the city.
+The massive, landmark public market dates to 1912 and is the oldest (and best!) market in Cleveland!

 More than 100 vendors are packed inside the iconic market doling out everything from savory meats to sweet treats.
 Perusing the goods is one of the best Cleveland activities for tourists.
 We recommend seeking out the prepared and ready-to-eat foods, like a classic Frank’s Bratwurst, a tasty Steve’s Gyro, or pierogis from the Pierogi Palace.

-For a fantastic introduction to the food at the market, take a food tour – it’s one of the best things to do in Cleveland!
+For a truly complete experience at the West Side Market, take a food tour – it’s one of the best things to do in Cleveland!
 The lunchtime tour features delicious bites from 15 different vendors.
 Book your space now!